-If your small business operates primarily within a geographically defined area, you know how important it is to rank higher than your competitors for local searches.
-The importance of local search continues to increase as mobile technology permeates society.
+If your small business operates primarily within a geographic area, you know how important it is to rank higher than your competitors for local searches.
+We’ll walk you through how to get there.

 The first and most rudimentary step to increasing your local search visibility is to create a Google My Business listing and completely fill it out.
 Doing so can propel your business to relevancy for local search parameters in mere days.

-However, simply having a profile isn’t enough: you also have to earn reviews, and positive reviews at that.
-Local SEO efforts will only get you so far in getting ahead of your major competitors.
-Even if you’ve gained numerous online citations, have proximity to city centers, and completely filled out your Google My Business profile with the right business categories and relevant keywords, positive reviews are the missing piece of the puzzle.
+However, simply having a profile isn’t enough: You also have to earn reviews.
+Local search engine optimization (SEO) efforts will only get you so far in getting ahead of your major competitors.
+So even if you’ve gained numerous online citations, have proximity to city centers and completely filled out your Google My Business profile with the right categories and keywords, you need positive reviews.
+When compared to personal recommendations, 88 percent of consumers trust online reviews just as much.

-Google’s flagship product, its search engine, strives to help people find exactly what they’re looking for in the most efficient way possible.
-The better the search engine performs that task, the more users will trust the search engine, and the more advertisers it can attract.
+Google’s flagship product, its search engine, strives to help people find exactly what they’re looking for in the most efficient way possible: Over 91 percent of online traffic goes to the sites listed on the first Google search results page.
+People search local for business, and the better the search engine performs that task, the more users will trust the search engine and the more advertisers it can attract.

 When many people say a company is great at what it does, Google wants to match that company to any local consumers seeking the products and services it sells.
 Such a match benefits consumers, and it also benefits Google because those same consumers will want to come back — fueling the attraction to advertise on the search engine.

 Unfortunately, when customers are upset or unsatisfied, they tend to be more motivated to identify a wrong and warn others from having the same bad experience.
 Satisfied customers, however, are less incentivized to offer reviews.
-Customers expect outstanding customer service to be the norm, not the exception, regardless of the reality.
-If you treat your customers well, they got what they came for.
+(A bummer, since 97 percent of consumers say reviews influence their buying decisions.)
+Customers expect outstanding customer service to be the norm, not the exception, regardless of the reality — if you treat your customers well, they got what they came for.

 That said, generating positive online reviews is possible.
 Here are some tips: